Tanya Anne Crosby

 Tanya Anne Crosby (born June 5, 1962) is a Spanish-American writer of romance novels.
-A New York Times bestselling author, she is a five-time nominee for a Romantic Times Career Achievement Award.
+She is a five-time nominee for a Romantic Times Career Achievement Award.
 Her novels have been translated into Spanish, Italian, French, Russian and Chinese.

-Biography

 Personal life

-Tanya Anne Crosby was born on June 5, 1962 in Rota in Cadiz, Andalusia, Spain.
-Her mother is Spanish and her father an American military, and she still proudly declares a dual citizenship.
+Tanya Anne Crosby was born on June 5, 1962, in Rota in Cadiz, Andalusia, Spain.
+Her mother is Spanish and her father an American military.
 She grew up as a military brat with disparity in cultures.

-Tanya Anne is married and has two children.
-She currently resides in Traverse City, Michigan.
+Crosby is married and has two children.
+She resides in Traverse City, Michigan.

 Writing career

-Tanya Anne Crosby published her first romance novel "Angel of fire" in 1992 for Avon Books for which she was hailed as "one of Avon's fastest rising stars".
-A New York Times bestselling author, she has written numerous novels, which have graced bestseller lists, including The New York Times, USA Today and Waldenbooks and B Dalton's Top 10.
-She has received high-level publicity in magazines, such as People, Romantic Times and Publishers Weekly, and her books have been translated into eight languages: Russian, Italian, Chinese, French, German, Spanish, Dutch and Portuguese.
+Crosby published her first romance novel "Angel of fire" in 1992 for Avon Books.
+She has written numerous novels and her books have been translated into eight languages: Russian, Italian, Chinese, French, German, Spanish, Dutch and Portuguese.

 Her fifth historical romance, Once Upon a Kiss, launched the Avon Romantic Treasures line.
-Tanya is also an award-winning journalist and editor.

 After a 10-year hiatus, she returned with her first contemporary romantic suspense for Kensington.
-SPEAK NO EVIL, her first romantic suspense novel was released in 2013 for which she appeared in the USA Today.
-Dedicated to the historicals that gave her a name and a loyal following, she returned to the genre with a brand-new historical series, entitled The Guardians of the Stone.
-Additionally, Tanya has embarked upon a new storytelling endeavor.
-Her first title for The Story Plant is titled THE GIRL WHO STAYED and will be released April 2016.
+Speak No Evil, her first romantic suspense novel was released in 2013.
+She returned to the genre with a brand-new historical series, entitled The Guardians of the Stone.
+Crosby's first title for The Story Plant is titled THE GIRL WHO STAYED and will be released April 2016.

-Tanya has now written for The Story Plant, Kensington Publishing, Harlequin, and Avon Books/Harper Collins, where her fifth book Once Upon a Kiss launched the Avon Romantic Treasures line.
+Crosby has now written for The Story Plant, Kensington Publishing, Harlequin, and Avon Books/Harper Collins, where her fifth book Once Upon a Kiss launched the Avon Romantic Treasures line.